hashicorp/policy-library-nist-policy-set-for-aws-terraform/README.md

 >
 > To learn more about how to configure a policy set as a [policy evaluation](https://developer.hashicorp.com/terraform/cloud-docs/policy-enforcement/manage-policy-sets#policy-evaluations), please review the Terraform Enterprise provider [documentation](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs/resources/policy_set#agent_enabled).

-## Consuming Pre-Written Sentinel Policies for NIST AWS Foundations Benchmark
+## Consuming Pre-Written Sentinel Policies for NIST SP 800-53 Revision 5 AWS Foundations Benchmark

-Following methods outlines various ways to consume and implement pre-written Sentinel policies for the NIST AWS Foundations Benchmark.
+Following methods outlines various ways to consume and implement pre-written Sentinel policies for the NIST SP 800-53 Revision 5 AWS Foundations Benchmark.
 These policies can be used in both Terraform Enterprise (TFE) and HCP Terraform environments.
 Below are the recommended methods for integrating these policies into your workflows.

 ### Terraform Registry Method: